silentorb/marloth-story/design/twold/twold-concepts.md

   * Some characters can be distanced from the survival but it should be because they are extraordinary, not ordinary
 * The majority of characters are either victims, oppressors, or both
   * The victimization here is being trapped in the horrific world
-  * This rules out narratives where most of the characters willingly throw themselves at the horrors
+  * This rules out narratives where most of the characters willingly throw themselves at the horrors (such as treasure hunters or explorers)

 ### Calamity